Safety in NASCAR: Pit road safety

-Since 2002, NASCAR has implemented a rule where all over the wall pit members are required to wear helmets, no visors needed, full fire suits, and gloves; while the gas man must wear a fire apron as well as the suit.
+Since 2002 following an incident at the 2001 Freedom 400 where Ward Burton crashed into Ricky Rudd during a pit stop cycle during a caution which resulted in him hitting multiple crew members of Rudd's team and a NASCAR official which caused 4 injuries, NASCAR implemented a rule where all over the wall pit members (including pit crews and pit road officials) are required to wear helmets, no visors needed, full fire suits, and gloves; while the gas man must wear a fire apron as well as the suit.
 While it is not required yet, it is recommended that tire changers wear safety glasses to prevent eye injuries from lug nuts thrown off the car and fuel spills.
 Some tire changers wear face shields or goggles.
+Before this rule change most pit members and teams did not wear helmets and had no face protection outside of a baseball cap that not all crew members wore.
+This was due to the belief that helmets were uncomfortable or cause worse pit crew performance.
+Pit members also wore a headset to listen to team or NASCAR communications, many crew members before the rule change already wore gloves or a full or partial firesuit though it was not mandatory for them to wear them.

 Beginning in 2008, teams in the top three series may not roll a car more than three pit box lengths to push start a car.
 This prevents teams from pushing a car the length of pit road when the starter motor fails.
 Also, outside tires that have been removed from a vehicle during a pit stop can no longer be free-rolled from the outside of the pit box to the pit wall; rather, they must be hand-directed to the inner half of the pit box before being released.